DivyaRavindran007007/PROSTATEx-2/README.md

 Group Challenge" ) was focused on  the development of quantitative multi-parametric MRI biomarkers for the determination of Gleason
 Grade Group in prostate cancer.

+Steps:

+1) Convert DICOM images to Nrrd/Nifti format using the Slicer Application
+2) Preprocessing the data and converting to numpy arrays
+3) Model & Results

 References :